Drug Lord Juan Orlando Hernández Is FREE

 Here are some of Bove’s pre-judgeship observations regarding the Hernández cases:

 The Hernández brothers provided protection for traffickers.
 Regarding pivotal witnesses, Bove said: “The largest and most violent drug traffickers who testified at this trial [Tony Hernández’s] were protected by this defendant.”
 In other words, they had every reason to lie on his behalf, which they did not do.
-In referring to Tony, Bove linked this corruption in Tony’s trial to the Honduran President’s office [Juan Orlando Hernández, Tony’s brother].
+In referring to Tony, Bove linked this corruption in Tony’s trial to the Honduran President’s office [held by Juan Orlando Hernández, Tony’s brother].

 Bove explained a process whereby drug traffickers connected to the Honduran government [of which JOH was president] were allowed access to radar information that helped provide safe passage for drug planes and boats, and would warn the cartels of military operations.